meilisearch/docs-scraper/README.md

 **docs-scraper** is a scraper for your documentation website that indexes the scraped content into a **MeiliSearch** instance.

 **MeiliSearch** is a powerful, fast, open-source, easy to use and deploy search engine.
 Both searching and indexing are highly customizable.
 Features such as typo-tolerance, filters, and synonyms are provided out-of-the-box.
-Features such as typo-tolerance, filters, and synonyms are provided out-of-the-box.

 This scraper is used in production and runs on the [MeiliSearch documentation](https://docs.meilisearch.com/) on each deployment.